Getting Started

 // Access the session by destructuring the factory's 1st argument.

-// The property name is the name passed to market.offer() during supplier creation.
+// The property name is the name passed to market.add() during supplier creation.

 factory: ({ session }) => {